Viscount St Vincent: Viscounts St Vincent (1801)

-The heir apparent is the present holder's son Hon James Richard Anthony Jervis (b.
-1982).
+The heir presumptive is the present holder's uncle Ronald Nigel John Jervis (born 1954).

 The only male line that still exists in remainder to the Viscountcy is the current male line of the 2nd Viscount.
 The male line of Mary Ricketts, sister of the 2nd Viscount, with her husband the 7th Earl of Northesk, which the title would pass to on the extinction of the 2nd Viscount's line, became extinct with the death of the 14th Earl of Northesk.